Israel, Saudi normalization a long way off, Biden says

-WASHINGTON: Israel and Saudi Arabia are a long way from a normalization agreement that would involve a defense treaty and a civilian nuclear program from the United States, US President Joe Biden said in a CNN interview broadcast Sunday.
+WASHINGTON: Israel and Saudi Arabia are a long way from a normalization agreement that would involve a defence treaty and a civilian nuclear program from the United States, US President Joe Biden said in a CNN interview broadcast on Sunday.

 US officials have been negotiating in a bid to reach an elusive normalization deal between the two countries.